 We plan to promote our artists as role models of best practice for aspiring artists, enhance the cultural profile of Maori, and benefit the overall culture of New Zealand.

-The Toi Iho icon aims to stem copy-cat products that claim to be Maori or made by Maori.
+The Toi Iho icon aims to be distinguished from copy-cat products that claim to be Maori or made by Maori.

-We have an outstanding new kokowai red Toi Iho design and guidelines for artists.
-We expect to see the new kokowai design featured by Toi Iho artists, on their publications, exhibitions, performances and creative activities.
+We have an outstanding kokowai red Toi Iho design and guidelines for artists.
+We hope to see the new kokowai design featured by Toi Iho artists, on their publications, exhibitions, performances and creative activities.

 Te toi whakairo, ka ihiihi, ka wehiwehi, ka aweawe te ao katoa.

 Artistic excellence makes the world sit up in wonder.